Les 30 × 40: May 1968

 Members, with Henri Cartier-Bresson, William Klein and even Marc Riboud, covered the events of May 68 on a daily basis, which they documented in hundreds of pictures, many not published at the time, that were exhibited in a permanent and daily exhibition in their premises, at the Maison des jeunes, rue Mouffetard in the 5th arrondissement.

 Influence

-Similar clubs, inspired by Les 30 x 40, appeared in Italy, Spain, Holland and Belgium.
-The first years of the Rencontres internationales de la photographie echoed the aesthetics and hosted the more prominent members of Les 30 x 40.
-For the 1975 festival, with Les 30 x 40, Gautrand organized "9 young photographers sponsored by 9 great photographers".
+Similar clubs, inspired by Les 30 × 40, appeared in Italy, Spain, Holland and Belgium.
+The first years of the Rencontres internationales de la photographie echoed the aesthetics and hosted the more prominent members of Les 30 × 40.
+For the 1975 festival, with Les 30 × 40, Gautrand organized "9 young photographers sponsored by 9 great photographers".

 Demise

 The Club held an exhibition marking its 25th anniversary (1975) with a catalogue, of portraits of members and photographs by them.
 In 1977, after the accidental death of his wife, Doloy retired to Grignan and created, in 1978, La Photographie à Grignan.
 In 1995, Francis Richard became the last president and the following year, in Arles, an exhibition brought together the photographs of the members of the club.
-In 1997, Les 30 x40 exhibited in Grignan at Doloy's, who died the following year in 1998, when the club ceased to operate.
+In 1997, Les 30 × 40 exhibited in Grignan at Doloy's, who died the following year in 1998, when the club ceased to operate.